gvwilson/sensibleadventures/shapers/shapers.md

 then vanished,
-leaving behind a world full of marvels: half-human creatures with strange powers, thinking machines that are now their own masters, and a gathering evil that now threaten both.
+leaving behind a world full of marvels: half-human creatures with strange powers, robots that are now their own masters, and a gathering evil that now threaten both.

 In *Shapers and Bots*,